numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-Modes is used to define the modes for rate limiting.
+RateLimiterModes is used to define the modes for rate limiting.
 </p>

 </td>